 Hotel distribution is beginning a journey of large transformation that will fundamentally change the way they distribute their inventory.
+This change has been years in the making but is beginning to gain traction only today.
+It is called the Attribute-Based Selling (ABS, for short).

 At its core, it is a different way of bundling/unbundling hotels inventories into multiple smaller attributes, so that guests can search for specific characteristics rather than just a hotel.